The larvae of the Io Moth has a poisonous and painful sting.

 Also known as the peacock moth, the Io moth is a beautiful moth native to the North American continent.
 Arguably one of the most recognizable moth species in the world, Io moths have prominent eyespots on their hind wings.
 The caterpillar of the Io moth has a unique defense adaptation, a painful venom that protects it against predators.
 The Io moth used to be widespread across various locations in North America.
 However, in recent years, the moth has become less common in most of its range.

-Io Moth (Automeris io) is a colorful moth of the family Saturniidae, a family which includes giant silkworms and royal moths.
+Io moth (Automeris io) is a colorful moth of the family Saturniidae, a family which includes giant silkworms and royal moths.
 It belongs to the order Lepidoptera along with other butterflies and moths.
-The genus Automeris where this moth belongs, is a large genus with 145 species of moths.
+The genus Automeris, to which this moth belongs, is a large genus with 145 species of moths.
 All species in this genus have prominent eyespots on the hind wings.
-Most species occur in the Americas, but the Io Moth is native to North America.
+Most species occur in the Americas, but the Io moth is native to North America.

-The name Io is derived from the name of a Greek goddess who was the mortal lover of the god Zeus.
+The name Io derives from the name of a Greek goddess, who was the mortal lover of the god Zeus.
 Lesser-known common names for this moth include the corn emperor moth and peacock moth.

 Like many moths, adult peacock moths have a short lifespan, and they do not feed during their short lifespan, which typically lasts between 1-2 weeks.
-The moth is known to have interesting defenses.
-The caterpillars of Io moths have stinging spines that release painful venom.
+The moth has particularly interesting defenses.
+The caterpillars of these moths have stinging spines that release painful venom.
 Adults also use their hindwing eyespots as a form of defense to deter predators.

-Adult Io Moths have an average wingspan of 2.5–3.5 inches (63–88 mm).
+Adult Io moths have an average wingspan of 2.5–3.5 inches (63–88 mm).
 The species is sexually dimorphic, which means male and female peacock moths have different appearances.
 Females are typically larger than males.
 Their antennas are also slightly different.
 The color of the forewings is also somewhat different for males and females.
-Male Io moths are yellowish, while females are mostly brown, purplish, or rusty red.
+Males of this moth are yellowish, while females are mostly brown, purplish, or rusty red.